-173. According to TC Energy, a PCN was required in Nebraska for three reasons: (1) the pipeline would cross the Niobrara River; (2) the pipeline would cross the Platte River; and (3) species listed under the ESA "might be affected" by the project.

-- 174. The Nebraska PCN states that TC Energy's preferred route in Nebraska would cross 32 wetlands (27 emergent palustrine wetlands and 5 palustrine forested wetlands) and 212 waterbodies (38 perennial waterbodies, 59 intermittent waterbodies, 110 ephemeral waterbodies, 1 open waterbody, 1 manmade open water, and 3 man-made ditches). - 175.
-The Nebraska PCN also includes an "Appendix B" that identifies 242 Non-PCN waters in Nebraska. - 176.
-On June 22, 2017, the Corps sent TC Energy a letter stating that because the project would use horizontal directional drilling to cross under the Niobrara and Platte Rivers in Nebraska, "the project will not involve a regulated discharge of dredged or fill material under Section 404 of the Clean Water Act . . . [and therefore] the activity is not subject to Department of the Army (DA) regulatory authorities and no permit pursuant to Section 404 is required from the U.S. Army Corps of Engineers." - 177.
-The letter implies that TC Energy could begin constructing Keystone XL through all waterways in Nebraska pursuant to NWP 12 without awaiting Corps verification or undergoing any project-level minimal adverse effects review from the district engineers, or ESA Section 7 consultation with the FWS.
+- 132. According to TC Energy, a PCN was required in Nebraska for three reasons: (1) the pipeline would cross the Niobrara River; (2) the pipeline would cross the Platte River; and (3) species listed under the ESA "might be affected" by the project. - 133.
+The Nebraska PCN states that TC Energy's preferred route in Nebraska would cross 32 wetlands (27 emergent palustrine wetlands and 5 palustrine forested wetlands) and 212 waterbodies (38 perennial waterbodies, 59 intermittent waterbodies, 110 ephemeral waterbodies, 1 open waterbody, 1 manmade open water, and 3 man-made ditches). - 134.
+On June 22, 2017, the Corps sent TC Energy a letter stating that because the project would use horizontal directional drilling to cross under the Niobrara and Platte Rivers in Nebraska, "the project will not involve a regulated discharge of dredged or fill material under Section 404 of the Clean Water Act . . .

+[and therefore] the activity is not subject to Department of the Army (DA) regulatory authorities and no permit pursuant to Section 404 is required from the U.S. Army Corps of Engineers."

-- 178. In November 2017, the Nebraska Public Service Commission approved the Keystone XL Mainline Alternative Route, which differs from TC Energy's preferred route-the route described by the 2017 Nebraska PCN. - 179.
+- 135. The letter implies that TC Energy could begin constructing Keystone XL through all waterways in Nebraska pursuant to NWP 12 without awaiting Corps verification or undergoing any project-level minimal adverse effects review from the district engineers. - 136.
+In November 2017, the Nebraska Public Service Commission approved the Keystone XL Mainline Alternative Route, which differs from TC Energy's preferred route-the route described by the 2017 Nebraska PCN. - 137.
 On November 22, 2017, the Corps sent TC Energy a letter recognizing that the Mainline Alternative Route "follows the same path into Nebraska and across the Niobrara River, but deviates east, crossing the Platte River in a new location."
 Thus, the Corps concluded that the "deviations from the original plans and specifications of this project could require additional authorizations from this office."
-Upon information and belief, this letter pertains only to the section of the route where the Mainline Alternative Route deviates from the preferred route, but did not change the Corps' position of June 22, 2017 (i.e., that no permit or verification is required) with respect to the portion of the preferred route in Nebraska. - 180.
-Upon information and belief, TC Energy has not submitted a revised PCN for the Mainline Alternative Route in Nebraska, nor has the Corps requested any additional information from TC Energy.
+Upon information and belief, this letter pertains only to the section of the route where the Mainline Alternative Route deviates from the preferred route, but did not change the Corps' position of June 22, 2017 (i.e., that no permit or verification is required) with respect to the portion of the preferred route in Nebraska.

+138. Upon information and belief, TC Energy has not submitted a revised PCN for the Mainline Alternative Route in Nebraska, nor has the Corps requested any additional information from TC Energy.